PhilipCastiglione/weave_codex/README.md

 - [x] create the data folder structure
 - [x] rails new the cms
-- [ ] pick something for the front end and initialise it
+- [x] pick something for the front end and initialise it
-  - [ ] create a debug display that reads from the data
-- [ ] meta/config project files
+- [ ] meta/config project files, root level entrypoint